brontolinux/hENC/README.md

 * `_` will "lower" a class: the module will forget whatever it knew about that class until then;
 * `/` will "slash" a variable (list or scalar): the module will forget whatever it knew about that variable until then.

-Data (JSON) containers (the `%` primitive in the module protocol) is not implemented because we haven't completed the transition to CFEngine 3.6.x.
-However, a glance at the code should be enough to make you realize that implementing data containers in hENC is straightforward.
+Data (JSON) containers (the `%` primitive in the module protocol) is not yet implemented because we haven't completed the transition to CFEngine 3.6.x.
+Please feel free to fortk the project and contribute an implementation supporting data containers if you can!

-**Trailing comments or continuation lines are not allowed**: the format is strongly line based.
+Note that in this version **Trailing comments or continuation lines are not allowed** as the format is line based.

 ## How does hENC work? ##

 You pass a list of specially formatted text files to a bundle, the bundle runs a module that reads the files, merges the information in them to remove conflicts, and sets or unsets classes and variables.

-The text files use a subset of CFEngine's module protocol plus a couple of additions.
-Anything else in the file is ignored.
+hENC will read the files in the order they are given in the list, build a coherent set of classes and variables and hand them to the agent.
+If more than one file controls the same class or variable, the setting read last is retained and the previous ones discarded.

 ### Build a list of settings' files ###